 PY322 Electricity and Magnetism (3 cr.)
 Develops electro- and magnetostatics by the use of vector methods.
 Studies circuit analysis employing Kirchhoff's Laws.
 Gauss' law, Faraday's law of induction, and Ampere's law are all treated in integral and differential forms.
 Studies electromagnetic properties of matter.
-Laboratory required.
-Prerequisites: PY202, MA211 or concurrent enrollment.
+Laboratory required, but course may be taken without lab if requirement is already fulfilled.
+Prerequisites: PY202 and MA211.